oomol-lab/pdf-craft/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

 Starting from v1.0.0, pdf-craft has fully migrated to DeepSeek OCR (MIT license), removing the previous AGPL-3.0 dependency, allowing the entire project to be released under the more permissive MIT license.
+Note that pdf-craft has a transitive dependency on easydict (LGPLv3) via DeepSeek OCR.
 Thanks to the community for their support and contributions!

 ## Acknowledgments